matthewyang204/Timer/README.md

 6. Close the terminal.

 To update:
+1. Trash the old version of the Timer python app.
-1. Follow the installation steps listed above; it merges the new version with the existing old one.
+2. Follow the installation steps above.